datanucleus/docs-datanucleus/src/site/markdown/download.md

         </td>
         <td style="vertical-align: middle; width: 100%;" bgcolor="#FFFFFF">
             <a href="http://central.maven.org/maven2/org/datanucleus/datanucleus-maven-plugin" target="_blank"><b>Maven Plugin</b></a> :
-            Development of a DataNucleus-enabled project using Maven (2+) would benefit from the DataNucleus Maven plugin providing enhancement of classes and the opportunity to create the database schema.
+            The DataNucleus Maven plugin provides enhancement of classes and the opportunity to manage the database schema.
             Available from the <a href="http://central.maven.org/maven2/org/datanucleus/datanucleus-maven-plugin/">Maven Central</a> repository.
         </td>
     </tr>